isa/environments/README.md

    * groovy
    * mercurial
    * fantom
+   * wget
+   * tree
 3. After finishing all, it starts installing my minimum required apps:
    * Google Chrome
    * LaunchBar
    * iTerm2
    * Speed Download Lite
-4. After above packages are installed, it tries to setup the user's home directory by:
+4. After above packages are installed, it tries to setup the user's home directory:
-   * Download and configure my [**Vim**vironment](http://github.com/isa/vim-vironment)
+   * Downloads and configures my [**Vim**-vironment](http://github.com/isa/vim-vironment)
    * Creates all the symbolic links necessary to work with anything (.profile, .git-config, .hgrc, etc)

 ### Ubuntu

 Coming soon..

+### Windows

+Coming soon..

+## What's Next?

+Well, there are couple more steps for you to be ready.

+First let's make your **Vim** awesome.
+Just launch vim and type:

+    :BundleInstall

+This will setup your vim plugins.

+## Done?

+For now, but you can always add more confgiuration any time.
+The idea is just making things easier.
+This works for me, and I'm not intending to replace any of the devops solutions out there.
+This is not a devops tool.
+This is just a bunch of scripts that speeds up machine setup.

+Hope you like it.